Cosmic structure from the path integral of classical mechanics and its comparison to standard perturbation theory: Summary, conclusions and outlook

-In Section~\ref{sec:one_loop}, we investigate the one-loop corrections, focusing on the new initial conditions.
+In Sec.~\ref{sec:one_loop}, we investigate the one-loop corrections, focusing on the new initial conditions.
 Not only do the power spectra of the density contrast and the divergence and curl of the momentum density agree with the corresponding SPT spectra, but also all $n$-point cumulants of the stress tensor.
 At this order, therefore, neither a velocity dispersion tensor nor vorticity builds up.
 The two-loop expectation value of the stress tensor also matches its SPT counterpart.
-Since the one-loop stress tensor couples into the two-loop spectra, the vanishing one-loop velocity dispersion tensor provides tentative evidence that the two-loop spectra might also match those of SPT.
+Since the one-loop stress tensor couples into the two-loop spectra, the vanishing one-loop velocity dispersion tensor suggests that the two-loop spectra will also match those of SPT.
 Our results are consistent with earlier perturbative approaches to cosmic structure formation in the phase space based on the Vlasov (or collisionless Boltzmann) equation~\cite{Valageas2001,Nascimento2025}.
 There, equivalence with SPT has been found up to third order in the phase-space density.
 While we start from an $N$-particle ensemble, we neglect shot noise and therefore collision effects.
 In this limit, the dynamics of KFT and the Vlasov equation should indeed be equivalent.
-The author of~\cite{Valageas2001} provides heuristic arguments for why the equivalence with SPT should extend to arbitrary perturbative orders.
-To our knowledge, however, no formal proof of this conjecture has been found.
+In principle, the Vlasov dynamics allows for stream crossing even for perfectly cold initial conditions.
+For the cumulant hierarchy of the Vlasov equation, for which SPT poses a self-consistent truncation, however, this is no longer the case.
+Strictly speaking, the hierarchy becomes invalid at stream crossing, where the density contrast formally diverges~\cite{Pueblas2009}.
+Since perturbation theory with hierarchical initial conditions reproduces the Vlasov momentum cumulant hierarchy, the perturbative equivalence between the Vlasov-Poisson system (and therefore KFT) and SPT is a direct consequence of the self-consistency of the single-stream approximation.
+Although perfectly cold initial conditions had been assumed in previous KFT-related works, the inconsistent sampling introduced a spurious velocity dispersion, breaking the aforementioned fixed point and leading to differences compared to SPT.
+The present work thus clarifies the relation between KFT and conventional analytical approaches.